 1. Saving is scientific.

 You know you’re supposed to save.
 And you’ve probably been told about the importance of investing for retirement.
 Yet, millions of people still struggle to put it into practice.
-Ally Invest President Lule Demmissie and Dr. Vicki Bogan, founder and director of Cornell’s Institute for Behavioral and Household Finance, sat down to discuss why that is — and how a large part of it comes down to behavioral science.
+Lule Demmissie, during her tenure as president of Ally Invest, and Dr. Vicki Bogan, founder and director of Cornell’s Institute for Behavioral and Household Finance, sat down to discuss why that is — and how a large part of it comes down to behavioral science.

 Research has found four of the biggest mental barriers to saving for future are: